nodecraft/h9.js/README.md

 h9.js
 =====

-    npm install syszip
+    npm install h9

 h9.js - Node.js Wrapper for the [HostNine API](https://cp.hostnine.com/api/docs/)

 This wrapper attemps to normalize the HostNine API that is provided to Resellers.
 The following coding practices are employed to make this API as flexible as possible.

- * Any domains looksups may use the domain ID or the domain name
+ * Any domains lookups may use the domain ID OR the domain name
  * Any package lookups may use the package id OR package name.
 Any time the package is referenced in an object you may directly reference the ID with `package_id`, the package name with `package` or automatically lookup the package with `pack`
- * Most location lookups may use the location ID or location name.
+ * Most location lookups may use the location ID OR location name.
 The only exception is for `createAccount` method.

 Each callback returns data with the following practices:

  * The `success` attribute is always persistant on all requests
  * The `result` attribute is persistant on most requests.
-This is passed through based on the APi results
+This is passed through based on the API results
  * Any singular data points are assigned to the `data` attribute
  * Any listed array based data will be listed based on the method used.
 For example getAccounts will return `accounts`.
  * All errors return a `message` attrible useful for user friendly errors.